englishextra/img-lightbox/README.md

 ### Setup

-`class` "img-lightbox-link" can be any name you choose.
+`class` "img-lightbox-link" is required, and can be any name you choose.

 `data-src` is another method to get the source URL.